Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

-The thresholds of the uncertainty measures for flagging images for manual review can be adjusted based on the requirements of the application.
+The thresholds of the uncertainty measures for flagging images for manual review can be adjusted depending on the application.
 This approach provides a way to identify images to review and may result in substantial time savings.
-For example, using the ASSD\textsubscript{WithinSamples} uncertainty measure for the Deep Ensembles method, 48\%, 38\%, and 31\% of the images required manual review in order to reduce the number of images with poor LV, Myo, or RV segmentation to 5\% of the test dataset, respectively (Figure \ref{fig:precision_plots_assd}).
-In contrast, without using uncertainty measures and assuming no other information about the images is used, approximately 75\% of the images need to be reviewed to reduce the proportion of poor segmentation to 5\%.
-Furthermore, using the ASSD\textsubscript{WithinSamples} uncertainty measure resulted in more time savings compared to a naive approach of reviewing images based on slice position.
-Specifically, since the segmentation is usually worse on basal and apical slices, a naive approach for segmentation quality control is to first review all of the most basal and most apical slices, followed by the second-most basal and second-most apical slices, and so on.
+For example, using the ASSD$_\textrm{WS}$ uncertainty measure for the Deep Ensembles method, 48\%, 38\%, and 31\% of the images required manual review in order to reduce the number of images with poor LV, Myo, or RV segmentation to 5\% of the test dataset, respectively (Figure \ref{fig:precision_plots_assd}).
+In contrast, without using uncertainty measures and assuming no other information about the images is used, approximately 75\% of the images need to be reviewed to achieve this goal.
+Furthermore, using the ASSD$_\textrm{WS}$ uncertainty measure resulted in more time savings compared to a naive approach based on slice position.
+Specifically, since the segmentation is usually worse at the base and/or apex, a naive approach for segmentation quality control is to first review all the most basal and apical slices, followed by the second-most basal and apical slices, and so on.
 We refer to this approach as using the slice position as a heuristic for segmentation quality control.
 As shown in Figure \ref{fig:precision_plots_assd}, using uncertainty measures is more advantageous than this naive approach as evidenced by a lower $\mathrm{AUC}$ and a smaller number of images to review to have 5\% poor segmentation remaining.
-Assuming a dataset of 10,000 subjects each with 10 slices and manual segmentation of 30 seconds per structure per slice \citep{bai2018automated}, using the ASSD\textsubscript{WithinSamples} uncertainty measure results in $\sim$940 hours of time savings compared to reviewing the images randomly, and $\sim$580 hours of time savings compared to using the slice position heuristic to achieve 5\% poor segmentation remaining.
+For example, for Myo, AUC for ASSD$_\textrm{WS}$ was 0.052 for Deep Ensembles and 0.080 for the slice position heuristic method; 38\% of the total images require review when using the ASSD$_\textrm{WS}$ uncertainty measure compared to 59\% when using the slice position heuristic.
+For a dataset of 10,000 subjects each with 10 slices and manual segmentation of 30 seconds per structure per slice \cite{bai2018automated}, using the ASSD$_\textrm{WS}$ uncertainty measure results in $\sim$940 hours of time savings compared to reviewing the images randomly, and $\sim$580 hours of time savings compared to using the slice position heuristic.